hwangs12/network_programming/youtube/README.md

 ### af: The address family specification (AF_INET for UDP or TCP),
 ### type: The type specification for the new socket (SOCK_STREAM, SOCK_DGRAM)
 ### protocol: The protocol to be used (IPPROTO_TCP for TCP)

+## Deregister Winsock2 DLL
+### The WSACleanup function terminates use of the Winsock 2 DLL
+### The return value is zero if the operation was successful.
+Otherwise, the value SOCKET_ERROR is returned
+### ```int WSACleanup(void)```
+### When it has completed the use of Windows Sockets, the application or DLL must call WSACleanup to deregister itself from a Windows Sockets.
+### Multiple applications may share a DLL.
+Windows tracks the number of applications using each DLL and will only remove the DLL from system memory wen it is no longer required.